geoffmomin/neracoos/README.md

 neracoos
 ========

-it gets ocean data(wind, temp, current,  )  from neracoos website Then, saves it or plots a graph
+it gets ocean data (wind, temp, current), from neracoos website<br>
+Then, saves it or plots a graph<br>

 how to use it: